Walter White (Breaking Bad): Season 3

 Walter decides to get out of the meth business, refusing Gus' offer to produce meth in a state-of-the-art laboratory hidden under an industrial laundry for a million dollars a month.
 Now separated from Skyler and living in an apartment, Walter admits to her that he has been financing his treatment by cooking meth.
 Horrified, Skyler asks for a divorce in return for her silence and demands that Walter have nothing to do with their children.

 After he discovers Jesse is cooking and selling his own version of the blue meth, Walter agrees to cook his meth for Gus.
 He is assisted by an accomplished chemist named Gale Boetticher (David Costabile) and the business begins running smoothly.
 Jesse continues to cook his own version of the blue meth, with his friends Skinny Pete (Charles Baker) and Badger (Matt Jones) as his distributors, but this leads to Hank nearly catching Jesse and Walter while following a lead on an RV he believed was being used to cook meth.
-To avoid being discovered hiding in the RV, Walter and Jesse, aided by Saul, place a phone call to distract Hank, making him believe his wife, Marie (Betsy Brandt), has been injured in a car accident.
+To avoid being discovered hiding in the RV, Walter and Jesse, aided by Saul, place a phone call to distract Hank, making him believe his wife, Marie, has been injured in a car accident.
 Hank decides to leave the pursuit of the RV only to find out that Marie is fine, allowing Walter and Jesse to dispose of the vehicle.
 This enrages Hank enough to storm into Jesse's house and beat him so severely that he is hospitalized.

 Walter visits Jesse in the hospital and apologizes for Hank, while also urging him to leave the meth business for good.
 Jesse replies that he will continue to cook meth on his own and that he will sue Hank for all the money he has.
 He also tells Walter that if he is caught, he will make a deal to give up "Heisenberg".
 In an attempt to save Hank's career, Walter convinces Gus to hire Jesse to replace Gale as his assistant and give him a 50 percent share of the profits.
 Jesse finally accepts the job, and Walter fires Gale from the lab and gives Jesse the assistant's job.